cosinor/Mod-Hub/README.md

 # Mod-Hub
 This is where is host my stuff for you to freely download or study the code of.
+Do not sell any of these mods or their assets commercially.